starship/starship/docs/config/README.md

 By default the `red` module shows the currently installed version of Red.
 The module will be shown if any of the following conditions are met:

-- The current directory contains a file ending with `.red` or `.reds`
+- The current directory contains a file with `.red` or `.reds` extension

 ### Options